sobomax/freebsd14_vendor/contrib/bc/README.md

 ## Locales

+Currently, there is no locale support on Windows.

-Currently, this `bc` only has support for English (and US English), French, German, Portuguese, Dutch, Polish, Russian, Japanese, and Chinese locales.
+Additionally, this `bc` only has support for English (and US English), French, German, Portuguese, Dutch, Polish, Russian, Japanese, and Chinese locales.
 Patches are welcome for translations; use the existing `*.msg` files in `locales/` as a starting point.